 Not sure what to do when you have a job offer, but are waiting for another one?
 We can help.

-Q: How do I juggle one job offer while I wait for another from my No. 1 company?
+Q: How do I juggle one job offer while waiting to hear back from my No. 1 company?

 I received a job offer, but I'm also waiting to hear back from a preferred employer.
 What now? — Nicole K.

 What a great problem to have — congrats!
-While many would envy your current situation, having to juggle multiple job offers can certainly be stressful.
+While many would envy your current situation during the job search, having to juggle multiple job offers can certainly be stressful.

-Here’s what you can do to juggle each job offer with professionalism.
-Reach out to the company who’s already offered you a position — let’s call them Company A — and tell them that, while you’re interested in the position, you’d like a little time to think things over and discuss the opportunity with your family.
-This can usually buy you a few days’ time to get in touch with your preferred employer and gauge your chances of receiving an offer from them.
+Here's what you can do to juggle each job offer with professionalism.
+Reach out to the company who's already offered you a position — let's call them Company A — and ask for more time to think things over and discuss the opportunity with your family.
+This can usually buy you a few days' time to get in touch with your preferred employer and gauge your chances of receiving an offer from them.

 I'm always on the fence about telling the employer that you're in talks with another company during this late stage of the game because no one wants to feel like someone else's backup plan.
 Ideally, you should have told each prospective employer early on in the interview process that you were actively applying and interviewing for other positions, so it should come as no surprise that your talents may be in demand with other employers.

-If you’ve already completed a few interview rounds with your preferred employed — let’s call them Company B — and believe they’ll offer you the position, there’s nothing wrong with letting them know about your other offer.
-Reach out to your main point of contact at the company — usually the hiring manager or the internal recruiter responsible for filling the position — and explain that you have another offer on the table, but if the folks at Company B and you can come to an agreement, you’d really prefer to join their team.
+If you've already completed a few interview rounds with your first choice employed — let's call them Company B — and believe they'll offer you the position, there's nothing wrong with letting them know about your offer from another company.
+Reach out to your main point of contact at the company — usually the hiring manager or the internal recruiter responsible for filling the position — and explain that you have another offer on the table, but if the folks at Company B and you can come to an agreement, you'd really prefer to join their team.
 If Company B is interested in hiring you, this should motivate them to get you a firm job offer — in writing — soon.